Ares-Developers/Ares-docs/migration.rst

 Other changes:

-  :game:`Ares` 0.1 supported options in :file:`arda.ini` to configure how
+  :game:`Ares` 0.1 supported options in :file:`ares.ini` to configure how
   graphics surfaces were allocated.
 The tags :tag:`Surface.*.Memory` and :tag:`Surface.*.Force3D` are obsolete now and have no effect any more.